-Things to consider when getting a tank installed
+Things to consider when installing an oil tank

-A single skin oil tank is a container which doesn’t have a bund or catchment area, meaning in the event of a spillage the fuel would be released into the environment.
-While they are the cheapest option, these are subject to stricter regulations.
+A single skin oil tank is a container which doesn’t have a bund or catchment area, meaning the fuel would be released into the environment in the event of a spillage.
+While single-skinned tanks are the cheapest option, these are subject to stricter regulations.

 These tanks are made up of two layers – an inner tank and an outer tank (bund) which acts as a secondary containment.
-This is to contain any leaks or spillage should they occur, while the outer layer also provides added protection from the elements.
+These oil tanks contain any leaks or spillage should they occur, while the outer layer also provides added protection from the elements.

-With domestic tank installation, you need to consider its location.
-OFTEC provided health and safety regulations that cover the positioning of your tank, which state it should be sited:
+Before installing your domestic oil tank, you need to consider its location.
+OFTEC’s health and safety regulations state that your tank should be positioned:

 - 760mm away from non-fire rated boundary, such as a wooden boundary fence

 - 600mm away from screening (e.g. trellis and foliage) that does not form part of the boundary.

 In addition to these guidelines, you should also factor in access for your delivery driver.
 Doing so will ensure they can safely deliver your oil tank parts and refuel your tank whenever your supply is running low.

 Ideally, your tank should be reachable from the road without requiring passage through your property.
 Having this accessibility means that our drivers won’t need to drag a hose through your home, allowing for fuel deliveries to be made even when you are not present.